 Now that you have a good understanding of the basics of the home-buying and mortgage process, take the time to determine whether you’re financially ready for a home.
 If you are, establish a budget, and then look for a real estate agent.

-And before you start looking at houses and applying for a mortgage, don’t forget to shop around.
+And before you start looking at houses and applying for a mortgage, don’t forget to check out other home buyer tips.
 Compare mortgage rates from several lenders to make sure you get the best deal.
 You can also consider working with a mortgage broker to improve your chances of getting a good rate.

 “Working with a broker can make sense if anything is out of the ordinary with your situation,” says Dinich.
 “Brokers tend to know which lenders are more likely to be agreeable to your unique situation, and may end up saving you money.”